 Click on the tab <Home> to access the <Home> Page.
 There are several function buttons on this page.
 Detailed information of each item is as described in the following section.

 2.1.1 Function Items on Home Page

 Multiple Languages Support

-Multiple languages are supported, including German, English, Spanish, French, Italian, Japanese, Korean, Portuguese, Russian, Simplified Chinese and Traditional Chinese for the viewer window interface.
+Languages as there are: German, English, Spanish, French, Italian, Japanese, Portuguese, Russian, Simplified Chinese and Traditional Chinese.